 The Paths of Sin

 Then there are those who either have found salvation from sin in Christ because that’s what salvation is – deliverance from sin and the power of death through sin.
 Or they make the appearance that they are in Christ and are fleeing from sin.
-The latter is usually, if not always, found in religious professionals – pastors, teachers, prophets, apostles – those who adorn themselves with titles to exercise power and authority over Gods people.
+The latter is usually, if not always, found in religious professionals – pastors, teachers, prophets, apostles – those who adorn themselves with titles to exercise power and authority over Gods people [3Jn 1:9; Jude 1:4].
 Don’t confuse these impostors with real men of God in these positions.
 The former are identified in many ways.
 One is that their wickedness will be made known unto the whole congregation [Pr 26:26].
-Which comes from the witness that we receive from Mt 7:15-20 – by their fruits.
+Which comes from the witness that we receive from Matt 7:15-20 – by their fruits.

 Gods Toilet Brush

 Actual men of God are characterized by one defining factor – they have purified their vessel to make it useful to the Master.
-As Paul tells Timothy in 2Timothy 2, [2Tim 2:19-22] IF a man purges himself of sin and sanctifies himself for Gods use he has the possibility of God using him greatly.
-But IF he does not do so and continues in sin and lusts (fleshly sexual sins) then he can be no more than perhaps a toilet brush to God.
+Paul tells Timothy in 2Timothy 2, [2Tim 2:19-22] that only IF a man purges himself of sin and sanctifies himself for Gods use he has the possibility of God using him greatly.
+But IF he does not do so and continues in sin and lusts (fleshly sexual sins – not ‘spiritual sins’) then he can be no more than perhaps a toilet brush to God.
 A dishonorable vessel not fit for the Masters’ service to the Body of Christ [2Tim 2:20-22].
 As Paul said again in Ephesians 4:1-3, you are to walk worthy of the calling you received.
-(If indeed you did get it from God).
+(If indeed you did get a calling from God).
+If you’re not walking in a worthy way – you’re certainly not walking in a calling from God [Ps 4:3].
+It’s likely that you’ve never had a calling from God [1Jn 1:10].

 This brings us to the outcome of the path of sin.
 In Romans it makes it clear that they become vain, their heart is darkened, they profess to be wise, they change Gods glory into corruption.
 Because of this, God gives them up to uncleanness through lusts where which they dishonor their bodies (and His).
 These be they who are identified by these things.
 Often unknowingly to their followers they change the truth of God into a lie and get them to worship and serve the leader more than God [Rom 1:21-32].
 They are more important than Christ at this time.
 They wanted to exalt themselves rather than God.
 They may well have used Gods name to exalt themselves but don’t let them deceive you with their God soapbox.
 That’s just used so they can elevate themselves higher.
 Their fruits show you who they are and whose they are [2Pt 1:9; Mt 7:20; 1Jn 3:8; 1Pt 5:8].

 This is the cause wherewith God gives them up unto vile affections, lusts, unnatural desires (children), homosexuality, sex with sheep and goats.
-Be sure of this, they will receive a reward for their sins [Rom 1:24, 26, 31-32].
+Be sure of this, they will receive a reward for their sins [Rom 1:24; Rom 1:26; Rom 1:31-32].

-That list from God contains what we call today Narcissism and Machiavellianism (see the Links page).
+That list from God contains what we call today Narcissism and Machiavellianism.

 Paul concludes to Timothy that these have made shipwreck of their faith and will be delivered unto Satan.
 [1Tim 1:19-20]